 We have continued to closely monitor the impact of the COVID-19 pandemic on our people and business.
-As of the time of this filing, our offices are open to employees on a voluntary basis in accordance with guidelines provided by government agencies.
-While non-essential business travel remains limited, we have resumed many in-person events as local travel restrictions allow.
+As of the time of this filing, our offices are open to employees and we have also resumed in-person events as local travel restrictions allow.